-Chen Yang is a partner in the firm's Beijing office, where she heads the firm's China life sciences practice.
-Ms Yang's practice focuses on regulatory, corporate and commercial law.
-She routinely represents international pharmaceutical, medical device and food companies in connection with market entrance, marketing and promotional activities, product recalls, clinical trials, FCPA/anti-bribery and other industry specific regulatory, compliance and enforcement issues, as well as joint ventures, merger and acquisitions, licensing, IP and antitrust matters.Over the past 17 years Ms Yang has been representing international companies on their investment projects and acquisition efforts in various Chinese industries, as well as assisting on regulatory matters in areas such as employment, tax and real estate.
+Over the last 20 years, Chen has been representing international companies on their investment projects and acquisition efforts in various Chinese industries, as well as assisting on regulatory matters in areas such as employment, tax and real estate.
 In recent years, she has been dedicated to corporate, transactional and regulatory matters for multinational life sciences companies.
-Ms Yang also assisted PRC government agencies with respect to US litigation.
-Prior to entering private practice, she worked as a legislative official in the bureau of Legislative Affairs of the State Council, one of China's main legislation drafting bodies, as well as in the anti-corruption bureau of a local procuratorate in Beijing.
+Chen also assisted PRC government agencies with respect to US litigation.
+Prior to entering private practice, she worked as a legislative official in the Bureau of Legislative Affairs of the State Council, one of China's main legislation drafting bodies, as well as in the anti-corruption bureau of a local procuratorate in Beijing.

-This biography is an extract from The International Who's Who of Life Sciences Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Life Sciences which can be purchased from our Shop.